Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

  * [contextExtension] - resolved
  * [String.contextExtension] - resolved
  *
- * With the possibility of overload by context parameters
+ * With an imaginary syntax of overload by context parameters
  * [(Scope) contextFunction]
  * [(Scope) String.contextExtension]
  * or